-Protecting access to modern breast reconstruction through insurance for all people facing surgery to treat or prevent breast cancer.
+Patients should not have to bear a financial burden to access breast reconstruction.
+Dr. Potter is working to protect access to modern breast reconstruction through insurance for all people facing surgery to treat or prevent breast cancer.

 Breast reconstruction using a woman’s own tissue should be an option for all woman facing breast reconstruction; however, access to the best and most modern natural reconstruction procedure, DIEP flap reconstruction, is being threatened due to insurance companies refusing to pay for the procedure women need and deserve.